-Originally born and raised in the Motor City where the Mustang, Temptations and Red Wings ruled.
-I attended private schools and excelled at football, baseball and hockey.
-The entire family was heavily involved in the Special Olympics to support my brother and his love of competition.
-In my early twenties the winters had become unbearable so it came as no surprise to anyone when Corinne and I decided to head south to the lone star state where my father was born and raised.
+Born and raised in the Motor City where the Mustang, Temptations and Red Wings ruled.
+I attended private schools and played football, baseball and hockey.
+The entire family was heavily involved in the Special Olympics because my brother loved to compete.
+In my early twenties the winters had become unbearable, so it was no surprise to anyone when Corinne and I decided to head south to the lone star state where my father was born and raised.

-Given that we had just eight–hundred dollars in our pockets, some personal belongings in the back seat, and no jobs, place to live or family in the area we moved to Dallas on what my dear mother-in-law described as a wing and a prayer.
+We moved to Dallas on what my dear mother-in-law described as a wing and a prayer, especially given that we had just eight–hundred dollars in our pockets, some personal belongings in the back seat, and no jobs, place to live, family or friends in the area.